Firefox Tweak Guide

 browser.sessionhistory.max_entries [Integer] - This setting determines the total number of pages which can be stored in the page history for use with the back and forward buttons.
 The default value is 50, meaning up to 50 pages worth of your browsing history can be stored for a single tab - the browsing history is accessible when you right-click on the back and forward buttons.

 browser.showQuitWarning [Boolean] - Disabled by default, if set to True, and you do not have the Session Restore feature enabled, then Firefox will prompt you to save your session when you close the browser by clicking the 'Save and Quit' button.
-This can be useful if you want to keep any changes you've made to your Panorama groups for example.
+This can be useful if you want to keep any changes you've made to your Tab Groups for example.
 Otherwise to always enable Session Restore, select 'Show my windows and tabs from last time' in the 'Home Page' setting under the General section of the Firefox Options.

 browser.tabs.animate [Boolean] - Enabled by default, subtle tab animation features will be present, such as when you click the 'New Tab' (+) button.
-Set this to False if you wish to disable all such tab animation effects, which may make the interface feel snappier.
+Set this to False if you wish to disable all such tab animation effects, which will make the interface feel snappier.

 browser.tabs.insertRelatedAfterCurrent [Boolean] - If set to True, which is the default, whenever you open a new tab by clicking a link in an existing tab, it will open next to the current tab.
 If set to False, the new tab will open at the end of the tab bar.